kamuju25/kubernetes-basics/kubernetes.md

 is where the K8’s service comes into play.
 The K8’s service is an object, just like pods, replica sets or deployments that we worked with before.
-One of its use cases is to listen to ports on the node and forward requests on that board to a port on the port running the web application.
+One of its use cases is to listen to ports on the node and forward requests on that port to a port on the pod running the web application.
 This type of service is known as a node port service because the service listens to a port on the node and forward requests to the pods.